-Whether you’re preparing for a move, helping your child understand a friend moving away or need a thoughtful moving away gift, these seven children’s books about moving are perfect for broaching the topic in a gentle way!
+Whether you’re preparing for a move, helping your child understand a best friend moving away or need a thoughtful moving away gift, these nine children’s books about moving are perfect for broaching the topic in a gentle way!

-This weekend is go-time for our move and since this is our 11th move, I’ve learned a thing or two about how tricky moving can be, especially for children.
+Since this was our 11th move, I’ve learned a thing or two about how tricky moving can be, especially for children.

 As an adult, a move is challenging in lots of logistical ways as well as emotional, but for a child, it’s mostly just an emotional and disconcerting time.